openedx/edx-documentation/en_us/shared/course_components/create_video.rst

 Step 2.
 Create or Obtain a Video Transcript
 *********************************************

 Transcripts are required for your videos.
-Transcripts are required for deaf or hard of hearing learners to understand audio content, and helpful for learners who speak other languages.
+Transcripts help learners with hearing impairments understand audio content, and they are helpful for learners who speak other languages.
 You can allow learners to download transcripts so that they can read them offline.
 You associate a transcript with a video when you create the video component.

 Timed transcripts in the SubRip Text (.srt) format are strongly recommended.
-A transcript in the .srt format appears next to its associated video and automatically scrolls as the video plays.
-A learner can select a word in the transcript to jump to the point in the video where that word is spoken.
+Learners can select the **Show transcript** (") icon in the video player's control bar to show the transcript next to the video.
+The transcript automatically scrolls as the video plays, and learners can select a line in the transcript to jump to the point in the video where that word is spoken.

+Learners can also choose to show the transcript file as overlaid closed captions for the video by selecting the **Closed caption** (CC) icon in the video player's control bar.

 To create or obtain a transcript in .srt format, you can work with a company that provides captioning services.